 About Vision Zero

 A safe and equitable transportation system is a shared responsibility and requires multiple agencies and all roadway users to work together.
-Vision Zero brings city and partner organizations together to advance to our goal of zero traffic deaths through a holistic approach to roadway design, education, policy and other changes that uphold a commitment to safety.
+Today, Vision Zero brings City officials and partner organizations together to advance the goal of zero traffic deaths through a holistic approach focused on roadway design, education, policy, and other actions that uphold a commitment to safety.

 Actions